Revere Pewter Kitchen Cabinets, Quartz, & More

 4 Ways to Add Style with Subway Tile

-THE CABINET HARDWARE
+UPDATED CABINET HARDWARE

-The key to picking hardware isn’t just in the finish, it’s in the fit.
+The key to picking hardware isn’t just in the finish; it’s in the fit.
 This means that a handle or pull needs to FEEL good.
 It should have a tactile element so that when you grab it, it feels solid and quality (just like a good husband).

 If you need hardware ideas for your own kitchen, I’ve got some beauties HERE.

-THE WHITE OAK WOOD FLOORING – GOODFELLOW
+WHITE OAK FLOOR BY GOODFELLOW

 THE PENDANT LIGHTS